envoyproxy/katacoda-scenarios/migrating-from-haproxy-to-envoy/step2.md

-Within the HTTP configuration block, the HA Proxy configuration listeners on port 8080 and all traffic are handled by the backend nodes.
+Within the HTTP configuration block, the HA Proxy configuration listens on port 8080 and all traffic is handled by the backend nodes.

 <pre class="file">
 frontend localnodes